Friday 7th – Sunday 9th July 2017

 The nearest mainline station is Taunton, 1 hour 40 minutes from London Paddington.
 The trains leave London Paddington every 30 minutes.
 Advance prices from £47.50 return.
 Click here to book your tickets with Great Western Railway.
 The station is a good 45 minutes drive to the festival site so we have been arranging flat rate deals with local taxi companies (see below) to get you to the site.

 National Express runs daily from London to Minehead (16 minutes from Porlock).
 Return trips to Minehead cost approximately £50.
 Book here.
 From Minehead take the number 10 bus to Porlock.
 You can look at the bus timings here.
-In Porlock pick up one of the festival shuttle busses (on the hour) from Doveryhay Car Park or the Village Hall Car Park to get up to the festival site.
+From Porlock please take the toll road by foot to the top of the hill or arrange for a taxi.

 The address of the site is Porlock Hill, Porlock, Somerset, TA24 8JJ.